Cultural Phenomenon of My Time

 Night of the Living Dummy (Goosebumps, No 7) - R. L. Stine

 I think what might explain the success of Goosebumps is the lack of horror fiction aimed at kids in the market.
 Children are curious of the world around them, something mysterious and exotic, kids will be attracted to like bees to honey.
 The writing is also snappy which makes for a fast read; ideal for those who don't enjoy reading but still want to let rip with their imagination.
-It's the fast food mentality applied to the reading world and gold was struck.
+It's the fast food mentality applied to the reading world and boy did it strike gold.
 A TV series was spawned at the peak of its popularity but it doesn't hold a candle to Are You Afraid of the Dark?

 Here's an interview with R L Stine detailing its meteroic rise: